40 THINGS YOU SHOULD DO AND SEE IN NEW YORK CITY

 1. Visit Grand Central Terminal

 Grand Central is my absolute favorite building in New York.
 Now that I live in New York (state), this is my arrival station into the city.
 There is something about the high ceilings, chandeliers and the opal clock that emit history and romanticism.
 I always find my imagination takes flight in the main terminal, thinking about the over 100 years history of this building, the number of people starting or ending journeys, meeting loved ones, or saying goodbye to them.
 There are tours of the terminal or you can explore it yourself.
-My favorite spots in the terminal is to the opal clock, the celestial ceiling featuring the 12 zodiac signs, and the Whispering Gallery, where you can whisper across the hall from your fellow travelers.
+My favorite spots in the terminal are the opal clock, the celestial ceiling featuring the 12 zodiac signs, and the Whispering Gallery, where you can whisper across the hall from your fellow travelers.

 Image of Grand Central Station in New York City, New York, USA

-Top of the Rock - Many people argue that the view at the Top of the Rock at the Rockafellar Center is better.
+Many people argue that the view at the Top of the Rock at the Rockefeller Center is the best view in New York City.
 You have an incredible view of the Empire State Building directly in front of you, with the Freedom Tower and Statue of Liberty in the distance.

 View of the Empire State Building from the Top of the Rock